Introduction to jets

 • Due to color connectivity between partons from the same color singlet, some resulting hadrons carry energy from more than one hard scatter parton.

 • Even for the hard process itself, the individual quarks or gluons are not really “physical” objects.
 While they exist at leading order (a.k.a. at tree level), higher order radiative corrections make the cross section calculations diverge.
-This is addressed by combining “sufficiently soft” radiations back with the original parton.
+This is addressed by combining “sufficiently soft” radiation back with the original parton.

 These complications are addressed by using hadronic jets.
 These are essentially nearby calorimeter energy deposits that are grouped together into a single object that serves as a proxy for a parton.
 There are multiple algorithms that can be used to reconstruct jets (see below) and they can be run on many kinds of objects (e.g. calorimeter deposits, tracks, stable truth-level hadrons, partons).
 There are a couple of points unique to jets that are worth keeping in mind: